 Allow me to explain why each card sitting in a slot has a slot in my wallet.

-- American Express® Gold Card: I use this to earn 4 points per dollar at US restaurants and at US supermarkets (on up to $25,000 per year).
+- American Express® Gold Card: I use this to earn 4 points per dollar at restaurants worldwide and at US supermarkets (on up to $25,000 per year).

 The card has a $100 annual airline fee credit and the up to $10 a month in statement credits using the card at participating dining partners.